 You are still required to accumulate a minimum number of William & Mary Law School courses through a standard letter grade.
 If you visit only one semester, the minimum is 65 graded credits.
 If you visit two semesters, the minimum is 50 graded credits.
 All other course requirements must be satisfied at William & Mary Law School.
 The approved credits earned of "C" or better at the host school will be transferred to your William & Mary law degree.
 Credits will be applied only upon receipt of an official transcript from the host school.

 See all the rules regarding visiting away on this form.
-This form as well as the petition to visit (with reason for wanting to visit away, list of schools attempting to visit to and list of courses intending to register in) and a current academic transcript should be submitted to the [[laura.shepherd,Associate Dean for Student Services]].
+This form as well as the petition to visit (with reason for wanting to visit away, list of schools attempting to visit to and list of courses intending to register in) and a current academic transcript should be submitted to the [[laura.shepherd,Associate Dean for Student and Academic Services]].